Enigma was a portable cipher machine producing a polyalphabetic substitution cipher.

 Enigma: structural weaknesses

 Was Enigma unbreakable?
-No, it was not in fact.
+No, it was not, in fact.

 Let’s turn now to the actual weaknesses of Enigma.

-Secondly, the plugboard connections were reciprocal, so that if A was plugged to N, then N likewise became A. Because of this property, British cryptoanalysts introduced a diagonal board into the bombe substantially reducing the number of incorrect rotor settings that the bombes found.
+Secondly, the plugboard connections were reciprocal, so that if A was plugged to N, then N likewise became A. Because of this property, British cryptoanalysts introduced a diagonal board into the bomber, substantially reducing the number of incorrect rotor settings that the bombes found.

-Finally, the notches in the alphabet rings of rotors I to V laid in different positions, which helped cryptanalysts to work out the wheel order by observing when the right-hand rotor turned over the middle one.
+Finally, the notches in the alphabet rings of rotors I to V were laid in different positions, which helped cryptanalysts work out the wheel order by observing when the right-hand rotor turned over the middle one.